 Treatment and vaccine

 Currently, there are multiple ongoing clinical trials of agents for prophylaxis or therapy for SARS-CoV-2 infection.
-In a randomized, placebo-controlled treatment trial recently reported, treatment with remdesivir led to a more rapid recovery than treatment with placebo.
+In a randomized, placebo-controlled treatment trial, treatment with remdesivir led to a more rapid recovery than treatment with placebo.
 On May 1, 2020, the FDA issued an emergency use authorization for remdesivir for the treatment of suspected or laboratory-confirmed COVID-19 in adults and children hospitalized with severe disease.
 In another study published May 8, 2020, adults with COVID-19 with a median duration of symptoms 5 days prior to treatment became PCR negative more quickly when treated with a combination of lopinavir, ritonavir, ribavirin, and interferon beta-1b, than when treated with lopinavir and ritonavir (control group).
 Both these studies suggest the potential for antiviral therapy, if given early enough in infection, to alter the course of disease.

 Use of chloroquine and hydroxychloroquine